enqueuezero/site/language-grammar.md

 * EBNF: BNF + a few additional rules.
 * ABNF: BNF + a few additional rules.

+### Combinators

+Functional programming languages provide combinators for implementing parser easier.

+The definition of the new language is as the same form of the implementation languages.
+Such languages have strong type inference, such as Haskell, F#.

 ## Solutions

 ### EBNF Specification Examples